Tadukoo/TadukooBibleBukkit/README.md

 ------------
 The book cuts off part of the verses on pages 3 and 5.

+The book is completely blank for now due to changes in plugin set-up.

-Currently Genesis does not work due to changes being made in the plugin.
+Currently Genesis 5-50 does not work due to changes being made in the plugin.
 It will be fixed ASAP.
+These changes are being made to greatly reduce plugin size.

 Translations
 ------------